gohugoio/hugo/docs/content/tutorials/automated-deployments.md

 ## And we've got an app

 The application is added now, and Wercker will be offering you the chance to trigger a build.
 As we haven't pushed up the **wercker.yml** file however, we will politely decline this option.
+Wercker has automatically added a build pipeline to your application.

 ![][12]